delodell/jollyjump/wp-content/plugins/wpsso/readme.txt

 **Includes advanced *quality assurance* features and options:**

-WPSSO Core checks for minimum / maximum image dimensions and aspect ratios, shows notices for missing and required images, verifies webpages for duplicate meta tags, validates theme header templates for correct HTML markup, warns of any missing PHP modules, and checks 3rd party plugin settings for possible conflicts.

-**Offers special meta tags and features for Pinterest:**

-WPSSO Core provides a specific image and image dimensions for the Pinterest Pin It button, excludes non-relevant images from being detected by Pinterest, and prevents conflicts between incompatible Pinterest and Facebook meta tag values.

-**Integrates and improves your favorite SEO plugin:**

-WPSSO Core specializes in providing all the meta tags and Schema markup social sites and search engines need &mdash; and, if you desire, you can continue to use your favorite SEO content / keyword analysis tools without any conflicts!
-The Pro version even comes with special integration modules for All in One SEO Pack, The SEO Framework, WP Meta SEO, Yoast SEO, and more.
+1. Checks for minimum / maximum image dimensions and aspect ratios.
+2. Shows notices for missing and required images.
+3. Verifies webpages for duplicate meta tags.
+4. Validates theme header templates for correct HTML markup.
+5. Checks and warns of any missing PHP modules.
+6. Checks 3rd party plugin settings for possible conflicts.

-**A meta tag and Schema plugin for today *and* tomorrow:**
+**A reliable WordPress plugin for today *and* tomorrow:**

-WPSSO Core is 100% compatible with the upcoming <a href="https://wordpress.org/plugins/gutenberg/">Gutenberg block editor</a> in WordPress 5 (expected in August 2018)!
+WPSSO Core is *extremely fast* and 100% compatible with the new <a href="https://wordpress.org/plugins/gutenberg/">Gutenberg block editor</a> in the upcoming release of WordPress 5.

 <h3>Users Love the WPSSO Core Plugin</h3>